 Started to go this direction, but the footage didn't work too well with the look.
 I still like the it, will probably run with it on another project.
 There's never wasted time, you know, I guess you're always just informing yourself for some future attempt.
 But for this: just never felt right.

-Had to learn Zbrush (a digital sculpting program) and how to render nicely, took awhile.
-Still learning.
-Slowed the process quite a bit.
+Had to learn Zbrush (a digital sculpting program) and how to render nicely.
+That sure took awhile.
+Along the way I came up with an idea for creating a digital sculpture series.

-I actually had a solo show in Lawrence, Kansas that I put a WIP of The Giant into.
-Made a bunch of 2D prints of digital sculptures for it: here's a couple.
+I showed those around, and ended up with a solo gallery show in Lawrence, Kansas that I put a WIP of The Giant into.
+Made a bunch of 2D prints of digital sculptures for it - some are shown above.
 Was thinking about if this was an oral story, like the Little Mermaid or whatever, and it was passed through time, what different work different people would been inspired to make.
 I liked the idea of the story informing salt shakers, bookends, or a weird leather hat.
 Like a 17th century Star Wars.

 Time passed, and I joined forces with Ryan and Abby and formed New Media Ltd. About a year ago, virtual reality came within reach, and my skillset had advanced enough to where I could tackle it.
 The Giant, unshootable as it was, seemed a perfect fit.
 We opted to blow the dust off the assets.
 Started some concept drawings.